Inbound Call Center Myths Hurt Your Rates Per Customer

 Unhappy Customers Contact You

 If someone is unhappy with your product or service, they will let you know, right?
 Wrong.
 In fact, over 90% of customers don’t complain to the company.
 They think it’s too hard to complain or that the company won’t care.
+I read an interesting take on this subject is here.

 Moreover, those who do complain may not contact your call center every time they have a problem.
 Only a quarter of customers who complain do so only once, even if they have more than one problem.
 Customers who don’t complain or complain only once are still unhappy with your organization.
 They will tell their friends, family and social media followers about their awful experience.
 You receive the backlash of a dissatisfied customer without the ability to make things right.